godratio/api_osx_win_ios/readme.md

 ## Restrictions placed here

 1. Memory allocations are explicit.
-2. Single memor startup and try to maximize allocated memory resuse. ie not calling memory allocation functions as little as possible.
+2. Single memory startup and try to maximize allocated memory resuse. ie not calling memory allocation functions as little as possible.
 3. Simple as possible.
 4. Single file includes if possible